 19 Prebend St, Islington, London N1 8PF https://www.pophamsbakery.com/

 Flour and Grape topped my must-eat places in London for 2019.
 It was my favourite place I ate that year.
 They’re located at the end of Bermondsey Street, one of London’s coolest streets.
 They have a menu of 9 unique pasta dishes which all come in at around the £8-£12 mark which is pretty great for the quality you get.
 My favourite is the beef shin ragu you see below.
 Inside they have both communal and private tables to enjoy a plate of pasta on your own or with a big group of mates.
 Flour & Grape is one of those places you can go to for a great meal, great atmosphere but not spend too much either.
 My kind of place.
 One tip I would say is they get very busy so try and reserve if you can.
-Also, they are quite strict on seating times so tables are only available for an hour and half-ish.
+Also, they are quite strict on seating times so tables are only available for around an hour and a half.

 Best for: Somewhere both great and affordable.

 214 Bermondsey St, Bermondsey, London SE1 3TQ www.flourandgrape.com/

 Bancone means ‘bar’ or ‘counter’.
 They are an elegant pasta restaurant in the heart of Covent Garden serving up stunning plates of pasta which change seasonally.
 Inside, the seating is mostly made up of counter stools which offer the best view of the chefs fiercely cooking and dishing up.
 It’s like going to a theatre show … for pasta!
 If you prefer, there are more few more private tables dotted around.
 Their most famous dish is their silk handkerchiefs with walnut butter and a confit egg yolk.
 How good does that sound?
 After much success, they have opened up a second site in Soho.
 Bancone isn’t your casual place for a plate of pasta but more of something for a special occasion.
 Booking is essential.

 Best for: Watching the chefs in action.